 IUDs (Intrauterine Devices) are long term, reversible methods of birth control used to effectively prevent pregnancy.
-There are two types of IUDs: Hormonal and Non-Hormonal.
-Hormonal IUDs work by releasing hormones to prevent ovulation – the process when the ovaries release an egg – and thickening the cervical mucus.
-Paragard is made of copper which causes sperm to die within the uterus before it can fertilize an egg.
-Paragard contains no hormones.
+There are two types of IUDs: hormonal and non-hormonal.
+Hormonal IUDs work by releasing hormones to prevent ovulation (when the ovaries release an egg) and thickening the cervical mucus.
+The Paragard, a non-hormonal IUD, immobilizes sperm and makes it harder for them to reach the egg.

 An IUD is a T-shaped device that rests in the uterus.
-The Hormonal IUDs work for up to 3- 5 years depending on the type.
-Paragard, the Non-Hormonal IUD, works up to 10 years.
+The hormonal IUDs work for up to 3- 7 years depending on the type.
+Paragard works up to 12 years.

-IUDs are more than 99% effective for 5-10 years.
+IUDs are more than 99% effective for 3-12 years (depending on the IUD).
 IUDs do not prevent against any STIs!

 IUDs must be inserted by a medical provider.
 It’s important to visit with a medical provider to ensure an IUD is right for you.